Cascading failure: Example

 Network failures typically start when a single network node fails.
 Initially, the traffic that would normally go through the node is stopped.
 Systems and users get errors about not being able to reach hosts.
 Usually, the redundant systems of an ISP respond very quickly, choosing another path through a different backbone.
 The routing path through this alternative route is longer, with more hops and subsequently going through more systems that normally do not process the amount of traffic suddenly offered.

 This can cause one or more systems along the alternative route to go down, creating similar problems of their own.

 Related systems are also affected in this case.
 As an example, DNS resolution might fail and what would normally cause systems to be interconnected, might break connections that are not even directly involved in the actual systems that went down.
 This, in turn, may cause seemingly unrelated nodes to develop problems, that can cause another cascade failure all on its own.

 In December 2012, a partial loss (40%) of Gmail service occurred globally, for 18 minutes.
 This loss of service was caused by a routine update of load balancing software which contained faulty logic—in this case, the error was caused by logic using an inappropriate 'all' instead of the more appropriate 'some'.
 The cascading error was fixed by fully updating a single node in the network instead of partially updating all nodes at one time.

 Cascading structural failure

 Certain load-bearing structures with discrete structural components can be subject to the "zipper effect", where the failure of a single structural member increases the load on adjacent members.
 In the case of the Hyatt Regency walkway collapse, a suspended walkway (which was already overstressed due to an error in construction) failed when a single vertical suspension rod failed, overloading the neighboring rods which failed sequentially (i.e. like a zipper).
 A bridge that can have such a failure is called fracture critical, and numerous bridge collapses have been caused by the failure of a single part.
 Properly designed structures use an adequate factor of safety and/or alternate load paths to prevent this type of mechanical cascade failure.

+Fracture cascade

+Fracture cascade is a phenomenon in the context of geology and describes triggering a chain reaction of subsequent fractures by a single fracture.
+The initial fracture leads to the propagation of additional fractures, causing a cascading effect throughout the material.

+Fracture cascades can occur in various materials, including rocks, ice, metals, and ceramics.
+A common example is the bending of dry spaghetti, which in most cases breaks into more than 2 pieces, as first observed by Richard Feynman.

+In the context of osteoporosis, a fracture cascade is the increased risk of subsequent bone fractures after an initial one.